 The shape file still seems to remember the original [A]->[B] connection while also has the new [A]->[N]->[B] one!

 Having the shape file loaded in various viewers/editors the inconsistency gets highlighted:

 While QGis renders only the modified path [A]->[N]->[B], OpenJUMP shows only the old path [A]->[B], and TileMill -- with some semitransparency enabled -- shows them both.

-#3 Updated by Attila Szász almost 7 years ago
+#3 Updated by Attila Szász over 7 years ago

 - File bla.zip added